+My Pledge

-My Pledge I,, a nursing student at East Central College promise to follow the plan I created for my NCLEX success!
+I, , a nursing student at East Central College promise to follow the plan I created for my NCLEX success!
 I understand that those that create and follow a comprehensive plan of study do better on the exam.

-Maximizing My Review Time I know that for me to learn best I will need to: Be organized and have a set time schedule for studying each day.
-Always keep a visual reminder of my goals close to me when studying.
+Maximizing My Review Time

+I know that for me to learn best I will need to:

+- 1. Be organized and have a set time schedule for studying each day. - 2.
+Always keep a visual reminder of my goals close to me when studying. - 3.
 Have a balanced mix of independent study and group study.

+Strengths and Weaknesses

+HESI Exit Exam Score #1 HESI Exit Exam Score #2

+HESI MC Exam Score HESI Pharm Exam Score

+Based on my HESI Exit Exam client needs category scores, I have identified that I do well in the following areas:

+Based on my HESI Exit Exam client needs category scores, I have identified that I need to remediate in the following areas:

+Remediation Plan

-Strengths and Weaknesses HESI Exit Exam Score #1 HESI Exit Exam Score #2 HESI Pharm Exam Score Based on my HESI Exit Exam client needs category scores, I have identified that I do well in the following areas: 1 Based on my HESI Exit Exam client needs category scores, I have identified that I need to remediate in the following areas: 1 I plan to use the following HESI tools over the next 2-3 months to help with my review plan (include this on timeline): 1 2 3
+I plan to use the following HESI tools over the next 2-3 months to help with my review plan (include this on timeline):

-ext 2-3 months to help with my review plan (include this on timeline):
+I plan to use the following additional tools (resources that are not HESI such as: apps, review course, etc) over the next 2-3 months to help with my review plan (include this on timeline):

-1

-2

-3

-Lear ning Environment
+Learning Environment

 It has been my experience throughout nursing school that I learn best:

-1.

-2.

-NCLEX Life Plan
+Pre-NCLEX Life Plan

-This i s what I will do if a major life event occurs during my pre-NCLEX preparation time:
+This is what I will do if a major life event occurs during my pre-NCLEX preparation time:

-Moti ivators
+Motivators

-NCLE esses should be celebrated!
-Identify several small "regards" that you will earn at intervals throughout this EX Success Plan.
-I have identified the following as motivators for me to follow this NCLEX Success Plan de this on timeline):
+Successes should be celebrated!
+Identify several small "regards" that you will earn at intervals throughout this NCLEX Success Plan.
+I have identified the following as motivators for me to follow this NCLEX Success Plan (include this on timeline):

 1

 2

 3

-4. My biggest motivator is to become a Registered Nurse is
+4. My biggest motivator is to becc me a Registered Nurse is

-Pron noting Accountability
+Promoting Accountability

-an accountability partner, individuals are more likely to stick to the plan they have created for their

-succe ss.
-To support your success, (identify a partner) who agrees to make regular

-contac journe et to inquire about your study plan, discuss strategies, and provide encouragement as you complete your ey to becoming a registered nurse.
-Identify how frequently you will make contact de the best contact number
+With an accountability partner, individuals are more likely to stick to the plan they have created for their success.
+To support your success, (identify a partner) who agrees to make regular contact to inquire about your study plan, discuss strategies, and provide encouragement as you complete your journey to becoming a registered nurse.
+Identify how frequently you will make contact .
+Provide the best contact number .

-13 , 10